celsojr/eliane/readme.txt

 A WordPress theme based in the TwentyFifteen

 == Changelog ==
+= 1.4.1 = Jun 04, 2017
+* Making featured image post more compatible with the social sharing

 = 1.4 = Jun 04, 2017
 * Favicon added
 * SEO Meta Tags added